Driving licence in Thailand: Civil Driving Licence

+Other Licences: For example, agricultural vehicles.

 All drivers must begin by obtaining a probationary licence.
 Once the licence has been held for at least 2 years and they are at least 18 years old, they can apply for a full licence.
 Either public or private licence are available according to their choice.
-A private licence does not require a criminal record test, while a public licence does require a criminal record test.
+A private licence does not require a criminal record check, while a public licence requires one.
 Anyone who has completed a sentence of imprisonment and who has been discharged for at least three years shall be considered fit for a public driving licence.
 A private driving licence is valid for 5 years, while a public driving licence can be used for 3 years.

 The minimum age for obtaining a probationary licence is 18 years old.
 The exception is that a probationary motorcycle licence may be issued to people aged 15–17 years old (inclusive).
 For a full licence, however, the applicants must be at least 18 years old.
 This means the driver who obtained their probationary motorcycle licence when they are 15 must obtain the same licence again when they are 17.

 Learner drivers do not need a learner's permit or similar documents, but must be accompanied by a qualified driver who has held a full licence for at least three years.

 The Land Transport Act, 1979, defined different licences to be issued.
 These include: